What is SSL/TLS?

 Does AutoSSL cover proxy subdomains?

 In cPanel & WHM version 64 and later, AutoSSL adds proxy subdomains to the SSL certificate in accordance with the sort algorithm.
-For more information about proxy subdomains, read our Proxy Subdomains Explanation documentation.
+For more information about proxy subdomains, read our Service and Proxy Subdomains documentation.

 AutoSSL only adds the